-UPIC Health is piloting the project in New York and New Jersey because they are among the states hit hardest by COVID-19.
+UPIC is piloting the project in New York and New Jersey because they are among the states hit hardest by COVID-19.
 The goal is to roll the program out across the country in the coming months.

-Women can book the service at https://upichealth.com/telehealth.
+Women can reach out to the service beginning on May 28 at https://upichealth.com/telehealth.